smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

   The format of the captured data that is stored in the Dynamic Variable is affected by the Compress numeric option, above.
   :::
   - To create or update a type-L Dynamic Variable, insert a SETDYNVAR command into the response command line.
 This could be done on a separate response rule record that is associated with the same SPLF Scan Rule or Operator Replay screen capture rule.
-- **Store CAPT to> Oper Rply Var** (Operator Replay Variable):
+- **Store CAPT to-> Oper Rply Var** (Operator Replay Variable):
   - Typing a name into this field causes the captured data response rule module to create or update an LSAM Operator Replay token variable in the LSAM table.
   - When Captured Data Response Rules are associated with an Operator Replay script's Screen Capture Rule, the setting of the Operator Replay token variable value is completed before the script step responds to the current screen on display.
 This means that the content of the screen can be used to set the variable and the same variable name can then be used in the command line of the script step's response to the screen format.
 - **Response cmd** (part 1); F13=Full CMD:
   - The first 214 characters of the response command string may be entered in this field.
-If the command is longer than 214 characters, press <**F13=Full CMD**> to branch to a screen where a much longer command string may be entered.
-Function key <**F4=Prompt**> may be used to get IBM i help with command prompting.
+If the command is longer than 214 characters, press **F13=Full CMD** to branch to a screen where a much longer command string may be entered.
+Function key **F4=Prompt** may be used to get IBM i help with command prompting.
 Unlike the Compare data lines, the entire command string will appear in the F13=Full CMD screen.
 Be careful if a partial command shows in this field in Change mode; in this case it is recommended that F13=Full CMD be used to be sure that the final command syntax is correct after any changes.
   - Dynamic Variables may be used in place of all or part of the command line syntax.
 (For more information about Dynamic Variables, refer to Job Tracking and Queuing.)
   - Also refer to the discussion below about how LSAM Event commands can be used in this field, and how OpCon property (variable) tokens can also be supported when an Event command is used.
 (Any other IBM i command may also be used in this field, but only Event commands are supported for replacing OpCon property tokens.
 - **Comp reference value**:
   - The compare reference value is a field containing a character string or a reference to a value store in another file, for use in qualifying this Rule for execution.
 If the referenced value does not match the Compare data according to the Compare rule, then the Capture Response Rule Response command will not be executed.
+Following are the **Comp ref values** meanings shown in the display value prompting:
   - \*CAPT = Use the captured data as the reference data (this is the original default for comparing data, in prior versions).
   - DynVar = The LSAM Dynamic Variable named in this field will be compared to the Compare data.
 (Do not type 'DynVar' but instead type the name of a Dynamic Variable.
 Use function key F8 to select from a list of existing dynamic variables.)
   - char = a specific string typed in this field will be compared to the Compare data.
-- **Comp reference length**: Specifies the length of data to be used from the Comp reference value, starting at position 1 of the reference value.
+- **Cmp length-keep spaces**: (Compare reference length) Specifies the length of data to be used from the Comp reference value, starting at position 1 of the reference value.
 If this field is zero, then the trimmed length of the reference value will be used.
 (Trimming means that any trailing blanks will not be considered, only data from position 1 through the last non-blank character will determine the length of the Comp reference value.)
+Specifying a non-zero length could either cut off extra characters, or it could indicate that a short value will include enough trailing spaces to fill in the specified reference value string to this length.
 - **Compare rule**:
   - Specifies the type of compare to use between the Comp reference value (which will be factor 1) and the Compare data (which will be factor 2).
 For example, if GT is specified, then the Comp reference value must be greater than the Compare data in order for this Capture Response Rule to be executed.                 |
   - EQ = equal, NE = not equal, GT = greater than, LT = less than, GE = greater than or equal, LE = less than or equal, ** = contains (as in, the Comp reference value contains the Compare data anywhere within the Comp reference value string).
 - **Capture length**: This is a protected field that shows the length specified for the captured data.
 The value will appear in Copy and Change mode.
 In Add (Create) mode, a value will be supplied if the F4=Prompt key is used to select a valid Capture ID and Sequence.
 Use this field as a reference when defining the Compare data.
-- **Compare data lines 1- 5; PagDown=6-24**:
+- **Compare data lines 1- 3**:
   - The compare data is used to match with the original capture data according to the compare rule.
 The compare data may be typed directly into this field.
-Use PageDown to show and update lines 6-24; lines 1-5 only appear on the main maintenance screen.
+Use **F13** to show or enter more data than will fit in the first lines 1 - 3.
 Up to 1920 characters may be specified.
-  - If it should be desired to compare an entire 24 X 80 screen, that is, all 1920 characters, it would be possible to copy and paste the reference screen image (lines 1-5 separately from lines 6-24) into this field.
-However, keep in mind that only the displayable characters are compared.
-That is, field attributes such as color (and any EBCID character value less than X'40') will not be considered; a space character is used in place of non-display values.
+  - **CAUTION**: If an attempt is made to copy data from a live workstation display and then past it into the Compare Data entry fields, remember that non-displayable characters, such as field display attributes including color and any EBCIDC character value less than X'40' could be included within the pasted data.
+The Agent data capture rules will capture all the data sent to a virtual workstation display, including the display attributes.
+But those display attributes might not be included in the Compare Data lines of the Capture Response Rule master record.
+Therefore, use care to copy/paste only the contents of marked input/output fields, or other text display area such as field prompts that are all part of a single string of characters, without spanning other data elements on the screen.
+In case the compare data is suspect, the Data Capture Debug Log file, OPRLOGF40, can be examined using the IBM i command DSPPFM in order to reveal the hexadecimal content of the actual captured data, and that can be compared to the DSPPFM hex view of the Captured Data Definitions master file, OPRRPYF40.
   - Special values may be typed into this field, instead of actual compare data:
   - \*ANY = No comparison will be performed.
 A command or group of commands associated with compare data value of *ANY will always be executed.
   - \*PARM = Reserved for the SCANSPLF command.
 This means that the compare data to be used is the same as the parameter value supplied with the SCANSPLF command, except that the Compare rules supplied with this response record will apply.
 If this value is used with an Operator Replay screen data capture, it has the same effect as \*ANY.